CHAD DAYBELL TRIAL

-Exhumed Evidence: The life & death of Tammy Daybell
+Exhumed Evidence: The life and death of Tammy Daybell

 SPRINGVILLE, Utah — As people across the country anxiously wait to learn whether Lori Vallow will post her $1 million bail in Idaho, friends and loved ones of Tammy Daybell – Chad Daybell’s late wife – are wondering what happened to the family they knew in Utah before they moved about five years ago.